-- Academic Contributors - have full API working group participation but no voting rights.
+- Academic Members - Available to accredited Academic Institutions.
+Have full working group participation but without working group voting rights.

-- Member List - View a current and simply list of Khronos members
+- Member List - View a current, text list of Khronos members

 The Department of Computer Science at the University of Bristol has many research and teaching activities related to heterogeneous many-core computing and computer graphics.
 We are developing a number of applications and programming models that exploit OpenCL to deliver higher performance on many-core processors from multiple different hardware vendors.
 We also work closely with industrial partners, helping them adopt Khronos computing-oriented APIs for their own software.
 For more information, please visit http://www.cs.bris.ac.uk/Research/Micro/.